Beyond Hearing: Learning Task-Agnostic ExG Representations from Earphones via Physiology-Informed Tokenization: Discussion

 \textbf{Ablation Study (Appendix~\ref{app:effect_of_pretrain_comp}, \ref{app:ablation_patchsize})}.
 We performed an ablation study to investigate the contribution of each pre-training component to representation learning.
 As shown in Table~\ref{tab:pre_training_ablation}, the complete model achieved the highest overall performance.
 We observed consistent performance improvements as additional components were incorporated, indicating the complementary benefits of each module.
 Furthermore, Table~\ref{tab:patch_ablation} shows that a patch size of 0.5 seconds yielded the best downstream performance compared to alternative configurations.

-\subsection{Discussion}
+\textbf{Comparison with Controlled Pre-Training Datasets (Appendix~\ref{app:pretrain_on_publice_datasets}).} We compare pre-training on our 50-hour \humansense{} dataset against larger controlled corpora: TUAR~\citep{tuar} (98.6 hours) and TUAR+TUSZ~\citep{tusz} (498.6 hours).
+Despite its smaller size, \humansense{} achieves the best classification performance with competitive gaze accuracy, demonstrating that free-living data yields more transferable representations than controlled recordings.

+\section{Discussion}

 We acknowledge several limitations of our current approach.
-Like many existing ExG frameworks, our methods are constrained by the limited number of subjects and challenges in personalized generalization.
-While the number of subjects is comparable to prior benchmarks, \humansense{} provides over 70 hours of high-resolution (1000~Hz) recordings across both free-living and task-specific conditions.
-Our LOSO experiments show promising cross-subject generalization, but performance drops when training and testing on different users highlight the persistent challenge of personalized modeling.
+Like many existing ExG frameworks, the scale of the collected dataset remains relatively limited.
+Although \humansense{} includes 50 hours of free-living recordings and 20 hours of task-specific data from 22 participants, comparable to or exceeding many existing lab-based ExG benchmarks, it is still modest by the standards of large-scale wearable sensing studies.
+In addition, the demographic diversity of the participants is limited, which may restrict the model’s ability to generalize across broader populations.
+Our LOSO experiments show promising cross-subject generalization; however, performance drops when training and testing on different users (Appendix~\ref{app:generalization}) highlight the persistent challenge of inter-subject variability (\textit{e.g.}, individual physiology and sensor placement).
+Addressing full cross-subject generalization is beyond the primary scope of this work, which focuses on task-agnostic representation learning under mixed ExG signals.
 Nonetheless, by demonstrating the effectiveness of earphone-derived free-living ExG data for representation learning, \proj{} provides a scalable path toward broader population-level data collection and establishes the foundation for a more generalizable framework in future work.